Jeffrey Gundlach

 Jeffrey Edward Gundlach (born October 30, 1959) is an American businessman, investor, and philanthropist.
-He is the founder of DoubleLine Capital LP, an investment firm.
+He is the founder of DoubleLine Capital, an investment firm.

 Early life

 Jeffrey Gundlach was born October 30, 1959, in Amherst, New York, to parents Carol and Arthur Gundlach.
 His father (d.
 2013) was a chemist for Pierce and Stevens Chemical Corp.
 He is a graduate of Dartmouth College where he graduated summa cum laude in math and philosophy in 1981, and attended Yale University for a Ph.D. in mathematics before dropping out.

 Career

 Gundlach was formerly the head of the $9.3 billion TCW Total Return Bond Fund, where he finished in the top 2% of all funds invested in intermediate-term bonds for the 10 years that ended prior to his departure.
 He was fired by TCW in 2009.
 In the aftermath, Gundlach and TCW sued each other and went to jury trial in California; TCW alleged that Gundlach stole trade secrets (TCW prevailed, but was awarded $0 for the claim), Gundlach sued over compensation claims (Gundlach prevailed, and was awarded $66.7 Million).